-At Michigan Tech, more than a third of undergraduate students live on campus (including all first-year students).
-Our lively residential campus is among the safest in Michigan and offers four on-campus housing options ranging from traditional residence halls to apartment-style living.
+More than a third of Tech undergraduate students live on campus (including all first-year students).
+Our lively residential campus is the safest public college in Michigan and offers multiple on-campus housing options ranging from traditional residence halls to apartment-style living.

 Your residence hall is way more than just a place to crash.
 It's where you'll make great new friends and create some of your most memorable Michigan Tech experiences.
 Whether you prefer a bustling environment or a more cozy, old-fashioned vibe, you're sure to find a spot that fits your unique personality.

-A variety of entrées are offered at each meal, including vegetarian options; salad, deli, and pasta bars; and stir fry, pizza, dessert, ice cream, waffle, and beverage stations.
+A variety of entrées are offered at each meal, including vegan, vegetarian, gluten-free and wellness options.
+A variety of culinary concepts are presented in the three dining halls—and throughout the day—to satisfy cravings and to comfort and fuel students depending on their needs.
 Dining Services is happy to work with students who have allergies or other dietary needs.

-Guest passes can be used at any of the residential dining halls, so share them with your family and off-campus friends for an all-you-can-eat meal.
-Dining Dollars are pre-loaded on your student ID and are accepted at the Campus Café, Library Café, Fusion, North Coast Grill and Deli, Huski Cafe at Mont Ripley, and vending machines.
+Dining Dollars are pre-loaded on your student ID and are accepted at retail dining locations on campus and at some vending machines.
 You can add more Dining Dollars to your account any time.

 Questions?
 Contact Dining Services at 906-487-2664.

 Frequently Asked Questions